Office of Bar Admissions

 Gina White Palmer, Esq.

-Due to concerns surrounding the Coronavirus, the Court has also decided that the May 11, 2020 Bar Admissions Ceremony will not be conducted in person, but by remote technology and there will not be a reception afterwards at the Supreme Court of Ohio.
-The ceremony will, however, still take place as scheduled on May 11 at 1 p.m.
-Those successful applicants on the February 2020 bar examination will receive further details about the ceremony when the results are released and more specific information will be posted on the Court’s website once the details have been finalized.
+Due to continuing concerns surrounding the Coronavirus, the Court has decided that the Bar Admissions Ceremony will be held on Dec.
+14, 2020 at 10 am, via remote technology and there will not be a reception afterwards at the Supreme Court of Ohio.
+Those successful applicants on the October 2020 bar examination will receive further details about the ceremony when the results are released and more specific information will be posted on the Court’s website once the details have been finalized.

 Article IV, Section 2(B)(1)(g) of the Ohio Constitution grants the Supreme Court of Ohio exclusive jurisdiction to regulate admission to the practice of law in Ohio.
 The Supreme Court exercises this jurisdiction pursuant to Rule I of the Rules for the Government of the Bar, which establishes requirements for admission to the practice of law.
 Each applicant for admission must demonstrate that he or she possesses the requisite character, fitness, and moral qualifications for admission.
 Once an applicant's character, fitness, and moral qualifications are approved, most applicants must take and pass the Ohio bar examination, which is administered in February and July each year.
 An applicant who is admitted to the practice of law in another state may be eligible for admission without examination and practice pending admission.